Search by Genre:

+Mosaic Records is proud to offer a box set collection of one of jazz music's greatest guitarists; Joe Pass.
 The flowing lines and harmonic complexities of bebop are daunting on any instrument, but they particularly challenge guitar players.
 Not so Joe Pass, who went the beboppers one better; by finger picking where he figured out how to fill and add bass notes as well as solo.

 For Django, with 3 unissued tracks by his quartet with fellow guitarist John Pisano, is considered a must-have in any jazz library.
-This set also includes Catch Me! with Clare Fischer, Ralph Pena and Larry Bunker with an additional 8 unissued tunes , Les McCann's On Time and Soul Hits, 12-String Guitar Movie Themes and his live Joy Spring album with 4 more tracks and some newly discovered Pass sessions.
+This box set collection also includes Catch Me! with Clare Fischer, Ralph Pena and Larry Bunker with an additional 8 unissued tunes , Les McCann's On Time and Soul Hits, 12-String Guitar Movie Themes and his live Joy Spring album with 4 more tracks and some newly discovered Pass sessions.

 Read More About Joe Pass:

 On a late '60s talk show, Wes Montgomery was asked who his favorite guitarist was.
 Montgomery said, “He’s sittin’ right over there in your band,” pointing to Pass.
 This collection from Mosaic will show you why.

 In the age of microsizing, every Mosaic Records Box Set booklet is still 11 x 11 inches to allow our customers to appreciate all the extras we put into printing them (and for easier reading).

 The original three-track masters for 15 of the 18 sessions on this set survived and were remixed and transferred to digital at 24-bit resolution by Malcolm Addey for a clean, pure sound.
 Thoroughly researching the original session tapes is a path not only to far greater fidelity but also to discovering unissued material, like the 33 previously unissued tunes here!

 Photo Copyright © Protected